alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 If you’re registered with HMRC to produce excise goods, you can:

-export the goods outside the EU without paying UK excise duty, and instead pay the excise duty in the country the goods are being imported to move goods within the EU while they’re in duty suspension move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback sell goods directly to overseas consumers
+- export the goods outside the EU without paying UK excise duty, and instead pay the excise duty in the country the goods are being imported to
+- move goods within the EU while they’re in duty suspension
+- move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
+- sell goods directly to overseas consumers

 If you buy excise goods produced by someone else, the UK excise duty will already have been paid.
 You can:

-export goods outside the EU
+- export goods outside the EU
-move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback sell goods directly to overseas consumers
+- move goods overseas after UK excise duty has been paid - then claim back the UK excise duty through excise duty drawback
+- sell goods directly to overseas consumers

 ### Scotch whisky

-You can only export single grain, blended malt, blended grain or blended Scotch whisky outside Scotland if the whisky is: bottled and labelled for retail sale, or going to someone who is registered with HMRC as a blender, bottler, labeller or approved bulk importer You must not export Scotch whisky in a wooden cask or holder.
+You can only export single grain, blended malt, blended grain or blended Scotch whisky outside Scotland if the whisky is:

+- bottled and labelled for retail sale, or
+- going to someone who is registered with HMRC as a blender, bottler, labeller or approved bulk importer

+You must not export Scotch whisky in a wooden cask or holder.

 ### Irish whiskey and poteen (potin)

 You must not export Irish whiskey or poteen in a wooden cask or holder.

 ## Moving duty suspended goods within the EU

 You can sell duty suspended excise goods to someone based outside the UK if they:

-are approved a [‘registered owner’ of excise goods](https://www.gov.uk/guidance/receiving-storing-and-moving-excise-goods) in the UK or another EU country they have a ‘duty representative’ registered with HMRC acting for them
+- are approved as a [‘registered owner’ of excise goods](https://www.gov.uk/guidance/receiving-storing-and-moving-excise-goods) in the UK or another EU country
+- have a ‘duty representative’ registered with HMRC acting for them

 [Question for SME: do we need to mention non-revenue traders here - and if so, what is the non-revenue traders exclusion designed to achieve?
 Is it aimed to exclude people who are part of the supply chain, but aren’t directly involved in selling excise goods?]

 If you sell them to anyone else, excise duty becomes payable immediately.

 If you follow the right processes, the excise duty isn’t payable until the goods are released for sale.
 And the importer is responsible for paying the excise duty.

 ### How to move duty suspended goods within the EU